The Wonderful, Tropical Islands of Fiji

 Along the south coast of the main island is the famous Coral Coast with plenty of resorts located directly on the beach easily accessible from Nadi via the Queen’s highway.
 The beauty of the Coral Coast is captivating with its sugar cane plantations, pineapple plantations, lush gardens and fantastic views of the ocean.

 Further along, the south coast of Viti Levu is Pacific Harbour the “Adventure Capital of Fiji”.
-It’s the gateway to Beqa Lagoon, known for world-class dive sites with coral and wreck dives, as well as one of the world’s best shark-feeding dives.
+It’s the gateway to Beqa Lagoon, known for world-class dive sites with coral and wreck dives, as well as one of the world’s best shark feeding dives.
 There are adventure tours into the jungle, river rafting, zip-lining, game fishing, shops, and restaurants… The resorts here are the perfect base for an active or relaxing holiday.

 On the southeast of Viti Levu is Fiji’s capital Suva.
-It’s a modern, bustling and multicultural city with shopping malls and markets, restaurants, entertainment, and cultural activities surrounded by parks, gardens, museums, and vibrant nightlife.
+It’s a modern, bustling and multicultural city with shopping malls and markets, restaurants, entertainment, cultural activities surrounded by parks, gardens, museums, and a vibrant nightlife.

 The Mamanucas

-Just off the coast of Nadi is a group of 20 small beautiful islands surrounded by white sandy beaches, turquoise sea and reefs, that make your stay an unforgettable experience.
+Just off the coast of Nadi is a group of 20 small beautiful islands surrounded by white sandy beaches, turquoise sea’s and reefs, that make your stay an unforgettable experience.
 These isles were used to film the movie Castaway with Tom Hanks.
-They are very popular and well developed to cater to visitors, Getting there is quick and easy with many departures daily from Nadi.
-Perfect for beachcombing, diving, snorkeling kayaking, paragliding, windsurfing…
+They are very popular and well developed to cater for visitors, Getting there is quick and easy with many departures daily from Nadi.
+Perfect for beachcombing, diving, snorkeling kayaking, paragliding, windsurfing… Whether you’re looking for adventure, party or just relaxing, you have the freedom to choose.
+The most famous are the Beachcomber, Mana, Tokoriki, and Malolo.

 Yasawas